-Easements - An abstract of title will need to be performed to determine all easements that may exist.
-Easements known to Seller that exist are a gas pipeline.
+Easements - There is a gas pipeline on the property.
+An abstract of title will need to be performed to determine all easements that may exist.

 Showings - By appointment only.
 If applicable, buyers who are represented by an agent/broker must have its agent/broker present at the initial showing.